fllstx/job-skill-assessment/quizzes/css/css-quiz.md

 }
 ```

-- [ ] Paragraph one will be blue, paragraph two will be red.
+- [checked ] Paragraph one will be blue, paragraph two will be red.
 - [ ] Both paragraphs will be blue.
 - [ ] Paragraphs one will be red, paragraph two will be blue.
 - [ ] Both paragraphs will be red.